GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 The *tokenize* pipeline then encrypts the user-specified source columns using the schema information from the sample-and-identify pipeline and user-provided enveloped data encryption key.
 The tokenizing pipeline performs the following transforms on each of the records in the source file:

-  1. Unwrap data-encryption key using Cloud KMS.
+  1. Unwrap the data encryption key using Cloud KMS.
   1. Un-nest each record into a flat record.
   1. Tokenize required values using
      [deterministic AEAD](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#deterministic-authenticated-encryption-with-associated-data) encryption.
   1. Re-nest the flat record into an Avro record.
-  1. Write Avro file with encrypted fields.
+  1. Write an Avro file with encrypted fields.

 ### Concepts

-* [Envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption) is a form of multi-layer encryption, involving the use of multiple layers of keys for encrypting data.
-It is the process of encrypting the actual data encryption key with another key to secure the data-encryption key.
+* [Envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption) is a form of multi-layer encryption that uses multiple layers of keys for encrypting data.
+Envelope encryption is the process of encrypting the actual data encryption key with another key to secure the data encryption key.
 * [Cloud Key Management Service (Cloud KMS)](https://cloud.google.com/kms) provides management of encryption keys at scale.
 * [Tink](https://github.com/google/tink) is an open source library that provides APIs for handling encryption and decryption.
 Tink integrates with Cloud KMS for use with envelope encryption.
-* [Deterministic Authenticated Encryption with Associated Data (AEAD)](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#deterministic-authenticated-encryption-with-associated-data) is used to serve following purposes:
+* [Deterministic Authenticated Encryption with Associated Data (AEAD)](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#deterministic-authenticated-encryption-with-associated-data) is used for the following purposes:

   * Permits use of the ciphertext as join keys.
 The deterministic property of the cipher ensures that ciphertext for the same plaintext is always the same.
     Using this property, you can use the encrypted data for performing statistical analysis like cardinality analysis and frequency analysis.
-  * Store signed plain-text within the cipher to assert authenticity.
+  * Store signed plaintext within the cipher to assert authenticity.
   * Reversibility.
 The use of a 2-way encryption algorithm permits reversing the algorithm to obtain the original plaintext.
 Hashing doesn't permit such operations.